 In connection with the PIPE Investment, NavSight engaged Credit Suisse as lead placement agent and BofA Securities as a placement agent.
 In connection with performing services as lead placement agent and placement agent, respectively, Credit Suisse and BofA Securities received fees and expense reimbursements customary for a PIPE transaction (subject to the terms and conditions of their engagement letters with NavSight).
 BofA Securities previously had been hired to advise Old Spire in connection with the proposed business combination and will receive customary compensation in connection therewith.
 Except in respect of the PIPE Investment, BofA Securities did not provide any advice to NavSight, including, but not limited to, regarding the valuation of Spire or the terms of the business combination with Old Spire.
-Prior to accepting its engagement agent, BofA Securities' dual roles as financial advisor to Old Spire in connection with the proposed business combination and as a placement agent to NavSight in connection before to the Old Spire in connection with the proposed business combination and as a placement agent.
-BofA Securities' dual roles as financial advisor to Old Spire in connection with the proposed business combination and as a placement agent to NavSight in connection with the PIPE Investment, and waived any claims it may have based on any actual or potential conflicts in connection with such dual roles.
+Prior to accepting its engagement agent agent, BofA Securities 'dual roles as financial advisor to Old Spire in connection with the proposed business combination and as a placement agent to BofA Securities' dual roles as financial advisor to Old Spire in connection with the proposed business combination and as a placement agent to NavSight in connection with the PIPE Investment, and waived any claims it may have based on any actual or potential conflicts in connection with such dual roles.
 In addition, BofA Securities and its affiliates may provide investment banking and other financial services to NavSight, Spire and their respective affiliates in the future, for which they would expect customary compensation.